India, Pakistan border chiefs agree to lower tensions in Kashmir

 Pakistan denies giving material support to the Kashmir militants, but blames India for refusing to hold talks to resolve the 68-year-old territorial dispute.

-Modi cancelled top level talks between the national security advisers of the two countries last month, objecting to Pakistan’s plan to meet Kashmiri separatists.
+Modi canceled top level talks between the national security advisers of the two countries last month, objecting to Pakistan’s plan to meet Kashmiri separatists.

 But the two governments agreed to let the border chiefs meet.
 The two forces will have greater communication to ensure things do not spiral out of control, the Indian official said.